This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Following this refrigeration period, take the dish out and gently spoon the thick, buttery clotted cream into a jar, leaving the liquid (whey) behind.
+• Scoop out the clotted cream.
+Use a spoon to transfer the thick, buttery cream into a jar, leaving the liquid (whey) behind.
+This whey is great for baking scones or biscuits.

 Notes

-• Ultra-Pasteurized Cream (Works in a Pinch): While this cream is heated to a higher temperature for a longer shelf life, it can still be used to make clotted cream.
-The curds may not separate as prominently, but you’ll achieve a satisfactory result.
+• Ultra-Pasteurized Heavy Cream (Works Too): This cream is heated to a higher temperature for a longer shelf life.
+It still produces clotted cream, though the curds may not separate as distinctly.

 Nutrition